snoberkhanday/snoberkhanday/README.md

 ## Snober Khanday - Professional Graphic Designer
 Welcome to my creative space!
-I'm Snober Khanday, a passionate Graphic Designer based in the picturesque region of Kashmir.
-My focus is on crafting delightful, human-centered experiences that leave a lasting impact on users' lives.
+I'm Snober Khanday, a passionate Graphic Designer based in the picturesque region of Kashmir. <br />My focus is on crafting delightful, human-centered experiences that leave a lasting impact on users' lives.
 I thrive on the process of bringing digital products to life, building my ideas, and indulging my passion for all things creative.

 ## About Me
 I believe in the power of curiosity, which led me to pursue a career in design.
 From ideation to launch, I possess a diverse skill set that enables me to excel in various aspects of the design process.
 I find immense joy in building things and constantly pushing my creative boundaries.
 Challenging the status quo, striving for excellence, and collaborating effectively are integral parts of my design philosophy.